 not less than 100% are provided (in accordance with paragraph 3.3.1) by the 25th Supply Point Systems Business Day after the Meter Read Date.

-Subject to paragraphs 3.3.6 and 3.3.7, the Transporter will not be required to accept any Meter Readings in respect of which the requirement in paragraph 3.3.4 is not complied with.
+Subject to paragraphs 3.3.6 and 3.3.7, the CDSP will not be required to accept any Meter Readings in respect of which the requirement in paragraph 3.3.4 is not complied with.

 Where :

-a User submits to the Transporter any Meter Reading in respect of which the requirement in paragraph 3.3.4 is not complied with; and
+a User submits to the CDSP any Meter Reading in respect of which the requirement in paragraph 3.3.4 is not complied with; and

-it is feasible for the Transporter to accept such Meter Reading and in the Transporter's reasonable opinion the circumstances make it appropriate that it should do so; and
+it is feasible for the CDSP to accept such Meter Reading and in the CDSP 's reasonable opinion the circumstances make it appropriate that it should do so; and

-if the number of such Meter Readings submitted on a Day exceeds 1% of the total number of Meter Readings submitted by the User on the Day, the User has first requested the Transporter to do so the Transporter will accept such Meter Reading pursuant to paragraph 3.3.2.
+if the number of such Meter Readings submitted on a Day exceeds 1% of the total number of Meter Readings submitted by the User on the Day, the User has first requested the CDSP to do so the CDSP will accept such Meter Reading pursuant to paragraph 3.3.2.

 Where in relation to a Supply Meter a Meter Information Notification is outstanding at the Meter Read Date or is submitted not later than the 10th Supply Point Systems Business Day after the Meter Read Date, paragraph 3.3.5 shall not apply upon the submission or resubmission, following resolution of the Meter Information Notification, of a Meter Reading in respect of such Supply Meter.

-The Transporter will subject Opening Meter Readings submitted to it to validation (which is additional to that required to be undertaken by Users), and may subject any other Meter Reading submitted to it to validation; but the Transporter will accept Meter Readings notwithstanding that such validation may be failed.
+The CDSP will subject Opening Meter Readings submitted to it to validation (which is additional to that required to be undertaken by Users), and may subject any other Meter Reading submitted to it to validation; but the CDSP will accept Meter Readings notwithstanding that such validation may be failed.

 For the purposes of paragraph 3.3.1, where a convertor is installed at a Supply Meter all readings comprised (in accordance with paragraph 1.4.3(a)) in the Meter Reading are required to be provided to the Transporter.